yeseniaramirez14/yeseniaramirez14/README.md

 ## <b>I'm a full stack engineer based in Texas ☀️</b>
 ### Interested in software and data 😄

 I'm excited about combining my passion of problem solving and creativity by developing efficient and user friendly web applications.
 I’m an adaptable, collaborative, and determined software engineer who loves the ever-changing programming landscape and the challenge of learning new tools, editors, programming languages, and frameworks to create useful software for users.
-I also am interested in data engineering and have been working on personal projects on the side that you can check out in my repos.

 <br><hr>
 ## Portfolio Projects 💼